Detecting the massive vector field with extreme mass-ratio inspirals: Fluxes and Waveform

 where $s_1$ and $s_2$ denote the signals detected by two L-shaped detectors.
 The total covariance matrix of the source parameters is obtained by inverting the sum of the fisher matrices $\sigma_{\xi_i}^2=(\Gamma_1+\Gamma_2)^{-1}_{ii}$.

 To evaluate the effect of the Proca field mass on the EMRI waveform, one can compute the mismatch between two signals, which is defined by the overlap $\mathcal{O}$

-A empirical formula for distinguishing two kinds of waveforms is proposed \cite{Flanagan:1997kp,Lindblom:2008cm}, in particular the detector can recognize two waveforms when their mismatch satisfies the conditions $\mathcal{M} \geq D/(2\rho^2)$, where $D$ is the number of intrinsic parameters for the EMRI source.
-The threshold value of the \ac{SNR} of EMRI signals detected by the LISA or TianQin is conservatively chosen as $\rho=20$ \cite{Babak:2017tow,Fan:2020zhy}, and the intrinsic parameters is $D=5$, so the threshold of the mismatch discerned by LISA is $\mathcal{M}_{\rm min}=0.00625$.
+An empirical formula for distinguishing two kinds of waveforms is proposed \cite{Flanagan:1997kp,Lindblom:2008cm}, in particular the detector can recognize two waveforms when their mismatch satisfies the conditions $\mathcal{M} \geq 1/(2\rho^2)$.
+The threshold value of the \ac{SNR} of EMRI signals detected by the LISA or TianQin is conservatively chosen as $\rho=20$ \cite{Babak:2017tow,Fan:2020zhy}, so the threshold of the mismatch discerned by LISA is $\mathcal{M}_{\rm min}=0.00125$.